gravitational/teleport/README.md

 - Collaboratively troubleshoot issues through session sharing.
 - Connect to clusters located behind firewalls without direct Internet access via SSH bastions.
 - Ability to integrate SSH credentials with your organization identities via OAuth (Google Apps, Github).
+- Keep the full audit log of all SSH sessions within a cluster.

 Teleport is built on top of the high-quality [Golang SSH](https://godoc.org/golang.org/x/crypto/ssh) implementation and it is fully compatible with OpenSSH.